 Regional Editor for Northeast Asia

 Media activist, researcher and educator currently based in Hong Kong.
-My chinese writings are in inmediahk.net and my twitter account is @oiwan.
+Chinese writings appear on inmediahk.net.

 The majority of Chinese netizens weren't sympathetic to the women's protest.
 "Why have people in this land become so vain?" one commenter asked.